 One thing to bear firmly in mind is that string trimmers are powerful pieces of kit.
-Some are heavier than others but even the most lightweight of models can be highly dangerous if you don’t take proper precautions.
-Why take the chance?
+Some are heavier than others, but even the most lightweight models can be highly dangerous if you don’t take the proper precautions.
+So, why take the chance?

 This machinery can tear through thick grass and dense weeds like a knife through butter.
 Just think what it could do to human skin.
-Equally, weed eaters can cause debris to come flying up through the air so safety concerns cannot be emphasized strongly enough.
-You don’t want to be dressed in shorts and sandals if rocks or pieces of wood come flicking up in your direction.
+Equally, weed whackers can cause debris to come flying up through the air, so safety concerns cannot be emphasized strongly enough.
+You don’t want to be dressed in shorts and sandals if rocks or pieces of wood come hurtling in your direction.

-- Make sure you wear long pants.
-You can buy protective pants if your budget stretches to it but if not then choose some nice sturdy regular pants.
-You’re operating close to the ground so even if it’s a sunny day, don’t take the chance and risk wearing shorts.
+- Make sure that you wear long pants.
+You can buy protective pants if your budget stretches to it, but choose some nice, sturdy, regular pants if it does not.
+You’re operating close to the ground, so don’t risk wearing shorts, even if it’s a sunny day.

-- Shoes are another critical flashpoint.
+- Correct footwear is also important.
 Forget about sandals or anything with an open toe.
 Dedicated work boots are the perfect choice.
-If you do not have any boots then go for some strong leather shoes or sneakers.
-Think about soles with good traction so you do not slip while cutting away.
-Make a sensible footwear choice as your feet will be in close proximity to the business end of the weed eater!
+If you do not have any boots, go for some strong leather shoes or sneakers.
+Think about soles with good traction, so you do not slip while cutting away.
+Make a sensible footwear choice: your feet will be in close proximity to the business end of the weed eater!

 - Avoid excessively loose clothing.
-The last thing you want is to get your sleeves or pant legs caught in the string trimmer while mid-flow.
+The last thing you want is to get your sleeves or pants legs caught in the string trimmer while in mid-flow.

 - Think about how badly grass can stain clothing.
-Don’t take a chance and wear a brand new outfit.
-Choose something old or clothes that you don’t mind picking up a few green marks.
-Gardening is no time for a fashion show.
+Choose something old to wear or clothes that you don’t mind getting stained.
+Gardening is not the time for a fashion show.

 - Wear some gloves.
-As well as being more comfortable when operating machinery and protecting your hands against any flying objects, they’ll also serve you well against the problems caused by vibration.
+As well as providing comfort and protection to your hands, gloves will serve you well against the problems caused by vibration.

 Protect Your Eyes

 - Wear safety glasses.
-Bear in mind the above advice and think about what can fly up towards you when you are edging your lawn.
-One-third of all injuries incurred with weed eaters involve the eyes.
-Don’t cut corner when for just a few dollars you can protect one of your most valuable assets: your eyesight.
+Bear in mind the above advice and think about what can fly towards you when you are edging your lawn.
+One-third of all injuries caused by weed eaters involve the eyes.
+Don’t cut corners when, for the sake of a few dollars, you can protect one of your most valuable assets: your eyesight.

 Safeguard Your Ears

-- Weed eaters can be extremely noisy, the electric models in particular.
+- Weed eaters can be extremely noisy, especially the electric models.
 Whatever variety you have, it’s well worth investing in some safety ear plugs.
-The tighter they are the more protection you will have against your ears being damaged.
-These are not expensive so don’t take any chances and buy yourself a set.
+The tighter they are, the more protection you will have against ear-damage.
+These are not expensive, so don’t take any chances and buy yourself a set.

-Note: If you are not able to hear well due to wearing ear plugs, exercise even more caution than usual and pay very close attention to everything around you.
-It’s said that when we lose one sense the others become more acute to compensate.
+Note: If you are not able to hear well due to wearing ear plugs, exercise even more caution than usual.
+It’s said that when we lose one sense, the others become more acute to compensate.
 Take advantage of this and use your eyes like a hawk!

 Look After Your Skin

-- We mostly tend to take care of gardening duties in the warmer weather.
+- We tend to take care of gardening duties in warmer weather.
 Break out the sunblock and look after your skin.
-Use the SPF which is best suited to your complexion and consider how long you will be out in the sunlight working.
+Use the SPF that is best suited to your complexion and consider how long you will be out in the sunlight.

-- If your garden is prone to lots of insects then slather on some insect repellent too.
+- If your garden is insect-prone, slather on some insect repellent.
 Better safe than sorry.
-Some insects can carry diseases so don’t take any chances.
+Some insects can carry diseases, so don’t take any chances.

 General Safety Tips

-Now that you have the correct clothing in place and have protected your eyes, ears and skin, take the time to think about what else you need to do in order to avoid any accidents
+Now that you have the correct clothing in place and have protected your eyes, ears and skin, read on to find out what else you need to do to avoid accidents:

 - When you start up the weed eater, do so on firm and flat ground.

-- Warn people away if they are too close to you as you trim the grass and weeds.
-Let them know what is a safe zone – surprisingly up to 60 feet – and remain vigilant.
+- Warn people if they are too close to you.
+Let them know what a safe zone is – surprisingly, up to 60 feet – and remain vigilant.
 This is especially important if you have children.
-Think also of your pets and keep them well away from the action.
+Keep pets well away from the action as well.

-- Just as you should sidestep loose clothes, tie back your hair if it is especially long.
-Hair can easily become caught up in the moving parts with potentially horrific consequences.
+- Just as you should sidestep loose clothes, tie back your hair if it is long.
+Hair can easily become caught up in the moving parts, with potentially horrific consequences.

 - Do not rush and overwork the weed eater.
-Accidents happen in this way.
+Accidents happen this way.

 - They say that prevention is the best cure.
 This is particularly true with intricate machinery like weed eaters.
 Don’t let this tool fall into a state of disrepair.
-With proper maintenance you can stop things like loose nuts and bolts from becoming a possible danger.
+With proper maintenance, you can stop things like loose nuts and bolts from becoming potential dangers.

-So, take note of the above tips and you should have no problems at all with your weed eater.
-Like any mechanical equipment, you simply need to take sensible precautions and remain watchful at all times and you should have very little chance indeed of anything going wrong.
+So, take note of the above tips and you should have no problems with your weed eater.
+As with any mechanical equipment, sensible precautions and vigilance is required at all times.
+This way, you will minimize the chances of anything going wrong.